great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_populate_credentials_from_a_secrets_store.rst

 .. role:: python3(code)
    :language: python3

-This guide will explain how to configure your ``great_expectations.yml`` project config to substitute variables from a secrets store (AWS Secrets Manager, GCP Secrets Manager or Azure KeyVault).
+This guide will explain how to configure your ``great_expectations.yml`` project config to substitute variables from a secrets store (AWS Secrets Manager, GCP Secrets Manager or Azure Key Vault).

 .. admonition:: Prerequisites: This how-to guide assumes you have already: